Island hopping in the Canary Islands: complete guide

 Multi-day island hopping in the Canary Islands

-Find a great suggestion for multi-day island hopping in the Canary Islands below.
+Find some of the best multi-day island hopping trip suggestions in the Canary Islands below.

 La Palma - La Gomera - Tenerife island hopping